 - Shirts must be long enough to be tucked in and must be tucked in during the school day.

 - Logos on uniform colored shirts can be no bigger than quarter sized.

-Solid color navy, black, or khaki pant, skirt, jumper, skort, shorts or capris.
+Bottoms: Solid color bllue or khaki pant, skirt, jumper, skort, shorts or capris.

-- Navy, black, or khaki jumper, dress or skirt (shorts or leggings may be worn underneath but must be an approved school uniform color)
+- Blue or khaki jumper, dress or skirt (shorts or leggings may be worn underneath but must be an approved school uniform color)

-- Navy, black, or khaki tailored slacks, shorts, or capri pants.
+- Blue or khaki tailored slacks, shorts, or capri pants.

-- Belts should be worn if clothing has belt loops for grades 3-8.
+- Belts should be worn in grades 6-8th grade.

-Shoes: House shoes, slippers, flip-flops, and slides are NOT permitted.
+Shoes: House shoes, slippers, flip-flops, Crocs and slides are NOT permitted.

 Coats: Coats should not be worn inside the classrooms or inside Gordon Parks Academy unless students are transitioning outside.

 Clothing should fit correctly: All items should be comfortably sized to fit the students.
 Oversized and/or baggy clothes are not

 permitted as well as clothing that may be considered too tight or revealing.
 Skirts, dresses, jumpers, shorts, or skorts that are shorter